tensorflow/tfjs-models/deeplab/demo/README.md

 yarn
 ```

-Launch a development server, and watch files for changes.
-This command will also automatically open
+Launch the development server watching the files for changes.
-the demo app in your browser.

 ```sh
 yarn watch